stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### LYDIA

-If you're in a bad marriage--
+If you're in a bad marriage...

 #### TIM